Frasan00/envitron/README.md

 // Retrieve all the environment variables const allEnvs = env.getAll();

-// Retrieve a specific schema environment variable with a default value const schemaBasedNodeEnv = env.get('NODE_ENV', "development");
+// Retrieve a specific schema environment variable with a default value, the type will be inferred from the schema const schemaBasedNodeEnv = env.get('NODE_ENV', "development");

 // Retrieve searching on all the environment variables regardless of the schema